James B. Duke Professor of Sociology

 Garrett-Peters, R, and Burton, LM.
 "Talk, action, and chronic uncertainty: Rethinking marriage and marital delay among low-income women."
 (2012).
 (Academic Article)

-Lawson Clark, S, Burton, LM, and Flippen, CA. "Housing Dependence and Intimate Relationships in the Lives of Low-Income Puerto Rican Mothers."
+Clark, SL, Burton, LM, and Flippen, CA. "Housing Dependence and Intimate Relationships in the Lives of Low-Income Puerto Rican Mothers."
 Journal of Family Issues 32.3 (March 2011): 369-393.
 Full Text

 Burton, LM, Ray, V, and Seamster, L. "Back to the future: considering contemporary approaches on race, ethnicity, and colorism in family therapy and research (In preparation)."
 Invited article for the journal Family Process (2011).
 (Academic Article)